 In doing this, you will heap burning coals on his head.”

 Do not be overcome by evil, but overcome evil with good.

 As I have previously written, invoking Jesus name to commit clearly forbidden acts is a form of blasphemy so severe that it is recognized as the sole unforgiveable sin.

-Updated 9/4/2021 Killing thousands of innocent villagers, raping thousands of women and girls, as well using starvation as a weapon in the name of Jesus Christ does not justify war as claimed by Amhara President Agegnehu Teshager.
+The saga started by invasion of Tigray by Ethiopia and Eritrea in November 2020 is now well documented by numerous sources of evidence of a pre-invasion planned build up by Ethiopia and secret pacts with Eritrea.
+Killing thousands of innocent villagers, raping thousands of women and girls, as well using starvation as a weapon in the name of Jesus Christ does not justify war as claimed by Ethiopian Parliament President Agegnehu Teshager and Prime Minister Abiy Ahmed.
 Instead more than a thousand years of history and theological tradition for both Christianity and Islam about what constitutes a just war supports that the Tigray regional state is the righteous party.

 When is conflict a just war (Jus ad bellum)?

 Both the Bible and the Qu’ran both say that war is a condition that will always afflict mankind.
 Jesus Christ said that man will always suffer calamities both natural and war between states.
 The Apostle James said that wars are caused by the “lust” of what the other party has obtained and selfishly wishes to take through violence.

 The ancient Jews, the Babylonians, and the Romans believed that a violent response to war was appropriate if it was of an appropriate measure to the offense suffered.
 A principle known as lex talionis.